 Most butter in France is doux or unsalted, but you can also find beurre demi-sel or half-salted butter, which contains more than 3 percent salt.
 My personal preference : pick the one with sea salt from Guérande for a real treat!

-You can also find organic butter, gastronomic butter , easy bread butter , block butter, flavored butter, whipped butter, this leads to a big choice of brands.
+You can also find organic butter, gastronomic butter , easy spread butter , block butter, flavored butter, whipped butter, churned butter using the Baratte process, all of these types lead to a big choice of brands.

 Beurre d’Echire is produced in the West of France and is 84% butterfat.

 You can find great butter anywhere in France, in the supermarkets .
 But the best, is sold at the market or at your fromager – your cheesemonger.
 He will have fresh, speciality butter and may even have some varieties infused with flavors like vanilla or pepper !